MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-MailPublicFolder.md

 ```

 ### -BypassModerationFromSendersOrMembers
-!!!
-Exchange Server 2010

-The BypassModerationFromSendersOrMembers parameter specifies the recipients whose messages bypass moderation when sending to this mail-enabled public folder.
-You can use any of the following values:

-- DN

-- Canonical name

-- GUID

-- Name

-- Display name

-- Legacy Exchange DN

-- Primary SMTP e-mail address

-By default, this parameter is blank.
-This default value enables the mail-enabled public folder to accept messages from all senders.

-Senders designated as moderators for this mail-enabled public folder are allowed to send messages to this mail-enabled public folder.

-!!!
-Exchange Server 2013

-The BypassModerationFromSendersOrMembers parameter specifies the recipients whose messages bypass moderation when sending to this mail-enabled public folder.
-You can use any of the following values:

-- DN

-- Canonical name

-- GUID

-- Name

-- Display name

-- Legacy Exchange DN

-- Primary SMTP email address

-By default, this parameter is blank.
-This default value enables the mail-enabled public folder to accept messages from all senders.

-Senders designated as moderators for this mail-enabled public folder are allowed to send messages to this mail-enabled public folder.

-!!!
-Exchange Server 2016, Exchange Online

 The BypassModerationFromSendersOrMembers parameter specifies who is allowed to send messages to this moderated recipient without approval from a moderator.
 Valid values for this parameter are individual senders and groups in your organization.
 Specifying a group means all members of the group are allowed to send messages to this recipient without approval from a moderator.

 To specify senders for this parameter, you can use any value that uniquely identifies the sender.
 For example: